dyninst/dyninst/docs/dyninstAPI/public/BPatch_callbacks.h.rst

 .. cpp:function:: BPatchDynLibraryCallback registerDynLibraryCallback(BPatchDynLibraryCallback func)

-  Note that in versions previous to 9.1, BPatchDynLibraryCallback’s signature took a BPatch_module instead of a BPatch_object.
+  Note that in versions previous to 9.1, BPatchDynLibraryCallback's signature took a BPatch_module instead of a BPatch_object.

 Errors